Samiulla82/Hackerrank-SQL-basic-skills-certification-test-solution/README.md

 ## Key Certifications:

--HackerRank: Python,Excel, SQL,and Power BI Problem Solving
+- HackerRank: Python,Excel, SQL,and Power BI Problem Solving

 ## 2. Skills & Topics Covered
 The certification tests in this repository span a variety of skill sets, including: